 The Global Protect and Global Unprotect features can work in conjunction with the Protect Sector and Unprotect Sector functions.

-For example, a system can globally protect the entire memory array and then use the Unprotect Sector command to individually unprotect certain sectors and individually reprotect them later by using the Protect Sector command.
+A system can globally protect the entire memory array and then use the Unprotect Sector command to individually unprotect certain sectors and individually reprotect them later by using the Protect Sector command.
 Likewise, a system can globally unprotect the entire memory array and then individually protect certain sectors as needed.

-Performing a Global Protect or Global Unprotect is accomplished by writing a certain combination of data to the Status Register using the Write Status Register Byte 1 command (see "Write Status Register Byte 1" on page 34 for command execution details).
+Performing a Global Protect or Global Unprotect is accomplished by writing a certain combination of data to the Status Register using the Write Status Register Byte 1 command (see "Write Status Register Byte 1" on page 39 for command execution details).
 The Write Status Register command is also used to modify the SPRL (Sector Protection Registers Locked) bit to control hardware and software locking.

-To perform a Global Protect, the appropriate \overline{WP} pin and SPRL conditions must be met, and the system must write a logical "1" to bits five, four, three and two of the first byte of the Status Register.
-Conversely, to perform a Global Unprotect, the same \overline{WP} and SPRL conditions must be met but the system must write a logical "0" to bits five, four, three and two of the first byte of the Status Register.
+To perform a Global Protect, the appropriate $\overline{\text{WP}}$ pin and SPRL conditions must be met, and the system must write a Logical 1 to bits 5, 4, 3, and 2 of the first byte of the Status Register.
+Conversely, to perform a Global Unprotect, the same $\overline{\text{WP}}$ and SPRL conditions must be met, but the system must write a Logical 0 to bits 5, 4, 3, and 2 of the first byte of the Status Register.
 Table 9-2 details the conditions necessary for a Global Protect or Global Unprotect to be performed.

 Sectors that have been erase or program suspended must remain in the unprotected state.
-If a Global Protect operation is attempted while a sector is erase or program suspended, the protection operation will abort, the protection states of all sectors in the Flash memory array will not change, and WEL bit in the Status Register will be reset back to a logical "0".
+If a Global Protect operation is attempted while a Sector is Erase or program suspended, the Protection operation will abort, the protection states of all sectors in the Flash memory array will not change, and the WEL bit in the Status Register will be reset back to a Logical 0.